 To learn more, see our guide on Casting Methods.

-What Are the Industries That Use Investment Casting?
+Industries That Use Investment Casting

 Investment casting is most used in industries in which precision, complexity, and fine details are crucial, and volumes are insufficient to justify the cost of die casting.
-The aerospace industry uses investment casting for the manufacture of high-complexity gas turbine components for gas flow such as: turbine blades, and fuel components.
+The aerospace industry uses investment casting for the manufacture of high-complexity gas turbine components for gas flow such as turbine blades and fuel components.
 In automotive applications, it is used to manufacture components for low-volume and race vehicles, heavy goods/construction equipment, tractors, and agricultural machinery.
 In the medical sector, it is used to produce parts for MRI machines, wheelchairs, hospital beds, operating room equipment, and surgical tools.

 Investment casting works by pre-applying coatings to the pattern—before investment casting mold creation, or to the mold—once it is fired.
 This serves several important purposes.
 Refractory coatings are applied to the interior surface of the mold to provide a barrier between the mold material and the molten metal.
 This reduces oxidation, contamination, and marking.
 An internal stucco layer in the mold can improve the release and texture of the surface to improve cosmetics by concealing slight flaws.
 Parting compounds applied to the mold surfaces ease the release of the casting at breakout.